Markitox/Benchmark-SpringBoot-vs-Micronaut/README.md

 - About number of threads is not clear, sometimes SpringBoot runs more some others Micronaut does run more

-- Micronaut has faster startup most of the times, thus SpringBoot very few times was pretty close.
+- Micronaut has faster startup most of the times, but SpringBoot very few times was pretty close.

 ### Max head memory: